 Duke-Leiden Institute in Global and Transnational Law

-The Duke-Leiden Institute in Global and Transnational Law will take place from 14 June to 15 July 2020 at Leiden University in The Hague, known as the International City of Peace and Justice.
+The Duke-Leiden Institute in Global and Transnational Law will take place from 14 June to 15 July 2020.

 The programme is divided into 2 two-week terms.
 All courses are taught in English and all (except for Introduction to American Law) are taught by faculty members from different legal cultures, exposing participants not only to comparative law studies but also to different teaching methods.